os-lecture/2023S-os-lectures/lec7/p4-labs.md

 ```
 - Responsibility for maintaining the CPU state that is delegated from the Task `TaskManager`
 - Maintain tasks running on a processor, accessing their information or replacing them if necessary
-- `Processor` has an idle control flow that attempts to select a task from the Task Manager for execution on the current CPU core and has its own CPU startup kernel stack.
+- `Processor` has an idle control flow that attempts to select a task from the Task Manager for executing on the current CPU core and has its own CPU startup kernel stack.

 ---